arp99/mirror-bot/README.md

 <hr>

 Mirror Bot is a bot which echoes the same message which is sent by the user.
 All Chat history is saved in localstorage.
-So need of worrying if you accidently closed the browser tab.
+So no need of worrying if you accidently closed the browser tab.

 ## Libraries used:
 - Reactjs